canihavesomecoffee/ci_workshop/README.md

 This repository holds the sample application (written in Python, using the Flask micro-framework) which can be used to demonstrate the purpose of a Continuous Integration pipeline/toolchain.

-A live version can be found here: https://barco-ci-workshop.herokuapp.com.
+A live version can be found here: *removed*.
 This should normally stay up ad infinitum, unless Heroku drops all the free stuff that is needed to run it :)

 A PDF version of this workshop is also included in this repository.